 On-Line Service and On-line Appointment Booking

-Once registered for this service you will be able to do the following on-line.
+Have you registered yet?
+Once registered you will be able to do the following on-line:

 - book or cancel an appointment

 - change your address and other contact details.

 For more information on how to do this click on the Online Services tab at the top of the page.

 If you're interested in having your say about the way local health services are delivered, getting involved with Charlbury Patient Participation Group (CPPG) is a good place to start.
 The group is made of volunteer patients from the practice, there are regular meetings (obeying current social distancing guidelines)